tvieregge/notes/road_to_surfdom.md

 Centralized planning, and the monopolies that help push us toward them, are not inevitable or caused by technological progress.
 They are the result of deliberate government policies.

+There are some situations in which planning beats competition, namely where standardization leads to increase in efficiency, e.g. everyone uses the same car.
+But the benefit of using planning is outweighed by the cost of the restrictions.
+It narrows your future choices.
+Not sure this holds up everywhere - vaccines

+### Five
+Planning and Democracy

+Planning an economy requires a goal to aim for, which necessitates the ordering of preferences and ethics for everyone involved.
+Just because you want an outcome doesn't mean others do.

+Common action is limited to actions where the people want common ends.
+These need concrete, actionable definitions, "common welfare" isn't enough.

+Be careful delegating powers to people outside the democratic process, especially when they will have to choose between ends (goals as above).

+Democracy doesn't stop decisions being made arbitrarily, or mean all it's decisions are good, e.g. applying the will of the majority (or vocal minority) on everyone.

+Democracy is a means to an end.